amanrai1234/MATRIX-MUL---GPU-SYSTEMS-/README.md

 parallelization so that I can compare the openmp and mpi versions which were doing normal matrix multiplication:

-# Steps for my algorithms:
+# Steps for my appraoch:

 1] I initialized the row and column of the matrix using built in x and y dimensions inside the cuda (for blockIdx and blockDim), here I have not initialized separate row and column